awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-walkthrough-3rdgit.md

 **Prerequisites**

 To complete this walkthrough, you need:
-+ An AWS SSO or IAM account to sign in to Studio\.
++ An IAM or IAM Identity Center account to sign in to Studio\.
 For information, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.
 + Permission to use SageMaker\-provided project templates\.
 For information, see [SageMaker Studio Permissions Required to Use Projects](sagemaker-projects-studio-updates.md)\.
 + Basic familiarity with the Studio user interface\.
 For information, see [Amazon SageMaker Studio UI Overview](studio-ui.md)\.
 + Two GitHub repositories initialized with a README\.
 You input these repositories into the project template, which will seed these repos with model build and deploy code\.